Skip to main content

 Alternative titles for this job include Court clerk, assistant to justices' clerk

-Court legal advisers are lawyers who give advice about the law to magistrates and judges.
+Court legal advisers are lawyers who advise magistrates and judges about the law in criminal, civil and family courts.

 Average salary (a year)